Repertorization

 Another important factor is how the repertories are built.
 There are a number of dedicated practitioners around the world who gather information and allocate the symptoms to rubrics.
 But there is no central body within homeopathy, and the rules vary slightly depending on the interpretation of the practitioner which are mainly taken from older authors and their interpretation of Hahnemann’s work.
 More importantly, clinical verification can only occur where there is feedback into one or more of these systems, and most practitioners never send this feedback to the different software companies, even when they have years of experience.
 Despite these anomalies, the base information in our repertories (particularly covering the polychrests) is usable and successful.

-Both the major software packages (Radar, KHA and Complete Dynamics) also have “expert” systems built into them.
+Both the major software packages (Complete Dynamics* and Radar Opus) also have expert systems built into them.
 They are based on one or a group of practitioners and their own personal experiences with those remedies or rubrics.
-This type of categorisation is the same as the essence classification of remedies and has its pitfalls limiting our choices through the assumption that the practitioner/s that develops the expert system or materia medica picture has seen every type of patient that might do well on that remedy.
+This type of categorization is the same as the essence classification of remedies and has its pitfalls limiting our choices through the assumption that the practitioner/s that develops the expert system or materia medica picture has seen every type of patient that might do well on that remedy.
 This is of course not possible.
-Polychrest remedies have between 5000 and 15000 rubrics allocated to each of them.
+Polychrest remedies have between 5000 and 30000 rubrics allocated to each of them.
 The possible combinations of patient type become endless when we consider that we are choosing less than ten aspects of the patient to find that remedy.

 Generalising allows for conceptual thinking and endless possibilities, while rules allow for firm decision making.
 Both are required for good homeopathic prescribing – not all of one, or all of the other, but a blend of both.
 A grounded yet flexible system has a set of base rules, and then superimposes a creative flexibility upon those rules without ever denying the foundations.